Eldoret: Post-independence

-After Kenya’s independence, Eldoret continued to grow, boosted in part by its association with key political figures.
+After Kenya's independence, Eldoret continued to grow, boosted in part by its association with key political figures.
 Daniel arap Moi, born in the neighboring Baringo District, oversaw substantial investment in the town during his presidency.
-In 1984, Moi University—Kenya’s second public university—was established near the town, and Eldoret International Airport was later constructed, further enhancing the region's connectivity and economic stature.
+In 1984, Moi University—Kenya's second public university—was established near the town, and Eldoret International Airport was later constructed, further enhancing the region's connectivity and economic stature.

-By the late 20th century, the town’s settler population—particularly the Afrikaner community that had once dominated parts of Eldoret—had largely vanished.
+By the late 20th century, the town's settler population—particularly the Afrikaner community that had once dominated parts of Eldoret—had largely vanished.
 Many Afrikaner families repatriated to South Africa during the transition to independence and in the aftermath of the Mau Mau uprising.
-By 1987, only a few Afrikaner households remained in the area.
+By 1987, only a few Afrikaner households remained in the city.

 Recent history

 In the early 21st century, Eldoret was among the towns affected by the 2007–2008 post-election crisis that followed a disputed national vote.
 The violence led to significant displacement and loss of life in parts of the Rift Valley.
 One of the most widely reported incidents occurred near Burnt Forest, where a tragic fire at a church sheltering displaced persons resulted in numerous fatalities.
-The unrest marked a difficult period in the town’s recent history.
+The unrest marked a difficult period in the town's recent history.

-Eldoret remains politically significant in Kenya’s contemporary landscape.
+Eldoret remains politically significant in Kenya's contemporary landscape.
 It is the birthplace of William Ruto, the current President of Kenya, who was born in Kamagut Ward, within Turbo Constituency, which borders Eldoret.
-Before ascending to the presidency, Ruto represented Eldoret North in Parliament, further anchoring the town’s importance in national affairs.
+Before ascending to the presidency, Ruto represented Eldoret North in Parliament, further anchoring the town's importance in national affairs.